uttkarshraj1/COSCO-uttkarsh/README.md

 ## Advantages of Multi_Simulation technique
 1. Hassle free development of AI based scheduling algorithms in integrated edge, fog and cloud infrastructures.
-2. Provides seamless integration of scheduling policies with simulated back-end for enhanced decision making.
-3. Supports container migration physical deployments (not supported by other frameworks) using CRIU utility.
-4. Multiple deployment support as per needs of the developers.
-(Vagrant VM testbed, VLAN Fog environment, Cloud based deployment using Azure/AWS/OpenStack)
-5. Equipped with a smart real-time graph generation of utilization metrics using InfluxDB and Grafana.
-6. Real time metrics monitoring, logging and consolidated graph generation using custom Stats logger.

-The basic architecture of COSCO has two main packages: <br>
-**Simulator:** It's a discrete event simulator and runs in a standalone system. <br>
-**Framework:** It’s a kind of tool to test the scheduling algorithms in a physical(real time) fog/cloud environment with real world applications.